wochatme/PuttyGPT/askrob/faq.md

 Because the Gemini Pro from Google is free, so the basic chat service of PuttyGPT is based on Gemini Pro and it is free.
 But there are some limitations for the basic chat service.
 These limitations are not from us, but from Google.
 Please refer the document of Google Gemini for more details.

-### What is "conf.json"?
+### What is "conf.txt"?

-conf.json is the configuration file of PuttyGPT.
+conf.txt is the configuration file of PuttyGPT.
 It is a text file with json format.
 It is located in the same directory as "puttygpt.exe".
-When "puttygpt.exe" is launched, it will check if conf.json is exsiting.
-If not, conf.json with default parameters will be created.
-After you edit the parameters in conf.json, you have to restart "puttygpt.exe" to make the change effective.
+When "puttygpt.exe" is launched, it will check if conf.txt is exsiting.
+If not, conf.txt with default parameters will be created.
+After you edit the parameters in conf.txt, you have to restart "puttygpt.exe" to make the change effective.

 ### Does PuttyGPT Gather My Sensitive Data?